payolin/autoclicker-gui/README.md

 ---Known Bugs---
-- Clicking "change activation key" causes a not responding issue on Windows (works as intented in Linux)
+- ~~Clicking "change activation key" causes a not responding issue on Windows (works as intented in Linux)~~ should be fixed

 ---TODO---
 - Disable setting entries when program is running